 "Such a great review of the anatomy and physiology of the vocal tract!
 I appreciated revisiting the "old myths" and revising my narrative around them.
 I loved the creative visuals and examples of different vocal styles and uses.
 The instructor was clearly very knowledgeable."
 J.K.
 (Nov.
 2022)

-"This presentation and the presenter were excellent!!!
-I will be practicing this on my husband and grandchildren."
+"This presentation and the presenter were excellent!!
+Actual samples of therapy and reference to other therapy options."
 K.G.
 (Nov.
 2022)

 "New treatments and demonstrations of techniques.
 Good pacing, depth of knowledge of the instructor."
 P.L.
 (Nov.
 2022)

 "Gave me a great review of vocal physiology and new sources for greater therapeutic choices.
 The ability to pause and review as needed was nice."
 L.M.
 (Nov.
 2022)

 "The video demonstrations on SOVT were beneficial."
 V.B.
 (Nov.
 2022)

 "It is very convenient and I can watch the videos on my own time.
 I liked the therapy and voice analysis."
 N.R.
 (Nov.
 2022)

 "The presenter is very easy to follow.
 Good mix of format and layout of content."
 G.S.
 (Nov.
 2022)